Hamiltonicity in generalized quasi-dihedral groups: Introduction

 \begin{coro} Every connected Cayley graph of the infinite dihedral group $\Z_2\ast \Z_2$ has a Hamiltonian double ray. \end{coro}

-Our proof relies on extracting infinite two-ended grids or infinite two-ended cubic ``cylindrical walls'' (the precise definition of which we defer to Section~\ref{sec:walls}) as spanning subgraphs of the Cayley graph.
-We prove that they, in turn, contain Hamiltonian double rays and circles.
+Our proof relies on extracting infinite two-ended grids or infinite two-ended cubic ``cylindrical walls'' (the precise definition of which we defer to~\Cref{sec:walls}) as spanning subgraphs of the Cayley graph.
+We prove that they, in turn, contain Hamiltonian double rays.